 Beyond the ICC, an old West Berlin radio tower rises majestically — it is the Berliner Funkturm or lange Lulatsch, the lanky lad.
-Built between 1924 and 1926 as an homage to the Eiffel Tower, it was initially designed by architect Heinrich Straumer as an antenna for radio transmissions but was then integrated with a restaurant as well as an observation point at a height of 125 meters.
+Built between 1924 and 1926 as an homage to the Eiffel Tower, it was initially designed by architect Heinrich Straumer to serve as an antenna for radio transmissions, but was then integrated with a restaurant as well as an observation point at a height of 125 meters.

 From the Nord Messe / ICC station, the U-Bahn line U2 takes you to Zoologischer Garten, the famous subway station of Christiane F. – Wir Kinder vom Bahnhof Zoo.

 From there, you walk to Kurfürstendamm, the chic shopping boulevard of Berlin, also known as Ku’damm, to reach another gem that appears in one of the scenes of The Wings of Desire.

 Why am I here, and why not there?

 Sitting on a convertible car, Cassiel tells Damiel the story of a Soviet jet that crashed into the Spandau Lake twenty years before.
 Damiel stops him when he notices a couple dancing on the sidewalk.
 At this point, Damiel admits of being tired of his angelic timelessness and yearns for simple humanity.

 In the background of the scene, you can spot the Maison de France, the Institute of French culture in Berlin.
 Art, theater, cinema, music, the cultural program offered by the Institute is rich and diverse.